ReggieVW/cvat-docs/manual/automatic_annotations.md

 HRNET is a human pose estimation algorithm.
 HRNet uses the top-down method, the algorithm is built for estimating key points based on person bounding boxes

 ### Add automatic keypoints to person bounding box annotations
 <b>Note:This model is not included yet into the CVAT’s AI tools.
-So the process requires manual intervention.</b>
+So the process requires manual intervention.
+Also the feature of directly importing person keypoints with JSON is not available in CVAT</b>

 First click "Menu", in CVAT.
 Click "Export task dataset" and choose "CVAT for video".